 How far into pregnancy can I have an abortion?

-Texas bans abortions after 20 weeks post-fertilization, unless you have a life-threatening medical condition or the fetus has a severe abnormality.
-Under Texas law, after 16 weeks post-fertilization, your abortion can only be performed at an ambulatory surgical center or hospital.
+Texas bans abortions after 20 gestation, unless you have a life-threatening medical condition or the fetus has a severe abnormality.
+Under Texas law, after 16 weeks gestation, your abortion can only be performed at an ambulatory surgical center or hospital.

 How many visits will I have to make to an abortion provider?